 - Partnership agreement with the name of the business and its partners (if there are multiple owners)

 - A copy of your organization documents that are filed with the state if you run a corporation or LLC

-How to Open a Business Bank Account Online
+How to Open a Business Checking Account Online